 Second, asylum adds to the temporary population.
 Applicants who are unsuccessful and eventually leave the UK nonetheless will live in the UK for some time as they await a decision.
 Any such applicant who lives in the UK for at least 12 months is classified as a 'long-term international migrant'.

-As a component of overall migration into the UK, asylum accounted for all or nearly all net migration as estimated by the ONS’ LTIM figures in the early 1990s.
-Figures 2 and 3 show how asylum seekers contributed significantly to net increases in migration in 1994 and again in 1998.
+As a component of overall migration into the UK, asylum accounted for all or nearly all of net migration as estimated by the ONS’ LTIM figures in the early 1990s.
+Figures 2 and 3 show how asylum seekers contributed significantly to net increases in migration in 1995 and again in 2000.
 Between 1994 and 2003, asylum seekers’ share of annual net migration ranged from 25% to 54% in annual data.
 This trend had changed decisively by 2004, as net migration again increased but asylum declined.
-Between 2004 and 2012, asylum ranged from 4% to 11% of net migration, and was estimated at 10% for 2012.
-Figures for 2013 are not yet available, as the asylum adjustment to LTIM takes time to produce.
+Between 2004 and 2012, asylum ranged from 4% to 11% of net migration, and was estimated at about 8% for 2013.

-Unfortunately, net migration calculations depend on a crucial assumption about asylum-related outflows.
+Net migration calculations depend on a crucial assumption about asylum-related outflows.
 The ONS calculation of asylum seeker departures includes asylum applicants who were returned to their country of origin, those who withdrew applications and were known to have left the UK, and 'a small number' of those who had been 'refused asylum in the previous year or who had withdrawn their application and were not known to have left the UK'.
-This latter number is unverifiable without complete data on departures from the UK (ONS 2008: 11).
+This latter number is unverifiable without complete data on departures from the UK (ONS 2008:11).

 Data on grants of settlement to migrants also show asylum constituting a falling share of the total from 2005 to 2010; during this period the share of asylum applicants among all settlement grants fell from 37.9% to 2.0%.
 Numbers here began to rise again, reaching 16.7% in 2014 (see Figure 4).
 An August 2005 policy change contributed to the sharp decline from 2005-2011.
-Asylum seekers granted leave to remain are no longer immediately granted settlement, delaying settlement for those granted refugee status, humanitarian protection (HP) or discretionary leave to remain (DL) since this change.
+This change meant that asylum seekers granted leave to remain are no longer immediately granted settlement.
+As a result, this delayed settlement for those granted refugee status, humanitarian protection (HP) or discretionary leave to remain (DL).

 On the other hand, it appears that a significant share of settlements from 2005-2011 came from government efforts to address backlogs of undecided asylum applications and refused asylum applicants who remain in the UK.
 This is detailed in our briefing 'Settlement in the UK'.

 Cohort data gives a useful portrait of outcomes for a set of individuals arriving in a given year, including results after appeals.
-For example, among 2004 asylum applicants 25% had gained leave to remain in the UK as refugees (14%) or through HP or DL (11%), and 75% had been refused protection.
-Among those refused, 24% of the initial cohort departed by government removal or official voluntary return schemes, leaving 48% of the initial cohort who neither gained leave to remain nor departed by removal or voluntary return schemes.
-There are no data showing how many of this 49% remained in the UK and how many departed in another way without being detected in Home Office data.
-Meanwhile, 3% of 2004 applications remained unresolved or had unknown outcomes as of May 2012.
-Similar data are available for cohorts up to 2012, and appear in Figure 5.
+For example, among 2005 asylum applicants, 30% had gained leave to remain in the UK either as refugees (19%) or through HP or DL (11%) by July 2014, and 66% had been refused protection.
+Among those refused, 41% of the initial cohort were known to have left (either through enforced removals or voluntary departures).
+There are no data showing how many of the remaining refused asylum seekers remained in the UK and how many departed in another way without being detected in Home Office data.
+Meanwhile 4% of 2005 applications remained unresolved or had unknown outcomes as of July 2014.
+Similar data are available for cohorts up to 2013, and appear in Figure 7.

-Demographic data, again available through 2012, show that main applicants are predominantly male adults from conflict-ridden nations in Africa, Asia, and the Middle East, although a large share came from Europe in the early 2000s, due to conflicts in areas such as Kosovo.
-In 2012, asylum applicants (excluding dependents) were 72% male and 28% female.
-43.6% applicants aged 60 or older were female, but males comprised at least 58% of every other age range.
-Children and young adult main applicants were especially likely to be male, as seen in Figure 8.
+Available demographic data show that main applicants are predominantly male adults from nations in Africa, Asia, and the Middle East, although a large share came from Europe in the early 2000s, due to conflicts in areas such as Kosovo.
+In 2013, asylum applicants (excluding dependents) were 72.8% male and 27.1% female.
+Young adult main applicants were especially likely to be male, as seen in Figure 8.
 However, dependents were more likely to be female, especially between the ages of 21 and 49.

 The nationality of asylum seekers changes as crises come and go across the globe, since asylum seekers come mainly from countries embroiled in political and military conflict (Crawley 2010).
 In 2013 the leading sources of asylum applicants in the UK were Pakistan, Iran, Sri Lanka, Syria, Eritrea, Albania, Bangladesh and Afghanistan.
-Iraq and Somalia have dropped out of the top ten after once comprised a large share of asylum applicants in Britain, reaching high points 2002 for Iraq (14,570 applicants, 17% of that year’s total) and 1999 for Somalia (7,495, 11% of total).
-By contrast, applicants from Syria increased by several hundred in the past year alone, from 1289 in 2012 to 1669 in 2013, rising from fifth to fourth on the list of leading sources of UK asylum applicants.
+Iraq and Somalia have dropped out of the top ten after previously comprising a large share of asylum applicants in Britain, reaching high points 2002 for Iraq (14,570 applicants, 17% of that year’s total) and 1999 for Somalia (7,495, 11% of total).
+By contrast, applicants from Syria increased by several hundred in recent years, from 1,289 in 2012 to 2,081 in 2014, rising from fifth to third on the list of leading sources of UK asylum applicants.
 Eritrea was the leading source country for asylum applicants in 2014, increasing from 1,377 applicants in 2013 to 3,239 in 2014.

 As recently as 2000, the UK received more than 20,000 asylum seekers from Europe, more than from Africa or the Middle East, including thousands from Serbia and Montenegro and thousands more from 2004 EU Accession states.
-Resolution of crises, as well as EU enlargement, seems to have reduced the number of asylum seekers in the UK; European asylum seekers in the UK accounted for only 3025 cases in 2004 and fell further to 2,046 in 2013.
+Resolution of crises, as well as EU enlargement, seems to have reduced the number of asylum seekers in the UK: European asylum seekers in the UK accounted for only 3,025 cases in 2004 and fell further to 2,407 in 2014.